 Many times, parents dismiss kids feelings because they view them as immature or dramatic.
 When your child is upset, take a step back, don't judge, and view the situation through your child's eyes.
 This exercise makes it easier to be empathetic towards your child's feelings.
 Once you are feeling empathetic, you can validate their feelings which is key to raising resilient kids.
 Showing empathy will let your child know it is safe to tell you his or her sad feelings.

-Did you hope to raise an athlete and you are stuck with a brain?
-Get rid of all your ideas of what you thought your child would be like and take a good look at the child you have in front of you.
+Did you hope to raise an athlete and you have a kid with a brilliant brain?
+Remove your ideas of what you thought your child would be like and really appreciate the one you have.
 This is especially important for parents of multiple children.
 Each child is different, with different qualities, flaws, and personalities and each should be parented in a way that suits their needs.
 There is no one-size-fits-all approach.
 Once you start parenting the child you have, your job as parent will feel much easier.

 Children learn directly from watching you.
 They model what you do and what you say.
 They treat people the way they see you treat people.
 Children are not born perfect.
 They also cannot be bribed, tricked, lectured, or coerced into being respectful, compassionate human beings.
 Your children will become what you show them so treat them kindly, trust them, respect them.
 Be the change you want your kids to be.